 Conclusion

 Hippocrates is often quoted as saying that “All disease begins in the gut.”
 It may also be concluded that good health begins in the gut.
-If you are looking to improve your health and vitality, heal from disease, gain more energy, improve your moods or simply find a better quality of life, your gut is the first place to begin.
-I play close attention to the gastrointestinal health of all of my patients.
+If you are looking to improve your health and vitality, heal from disease, gain more energy, improve your moods, or simply find a better quality of life, your gut is the first place to begin.
+I pay close attention to the gastrointestinal health of all of my patients.
 You simply cannot thrive if there are problems happening in your core.

 Did you find this information useful?
 What other questions do you have about the gut?

 Have more questions?
-Ask Dr Partha Nandi MD Here!
+Ask Dr. Partha Nandi MD Here!

 References